software-mansion/live-compositor/docs/pages/guides/quick-start.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Audio mixing
+import QuickStartEmpty from "./assets/quick_start_1.webp" import QuickStartTiles from "./assets/quick_start_2.webp"

-This guide will explain how to mix audio.
+# Quick start

-LiveCompositor supports audio streams and provides a simple mixer to combine them.
-Even if you only have one audio stream and do not need to modify it in any way, then it is still good to pass that stream to the compositor to avoid synchronization issues between audio and video.
+This guide will explain how to combine input streams in a simple layout and mix audio into single output stream.

-## Configure input and output
+## Configure inputs and output

 ### Start the compositor